sharpsensoruser/sharp-sensor-demos/docs/Sharp Dust Sensor Connectors.md

 * **Tel**: +1-662-234-1410
 * **URL**: http://www.hayakawaus.com/

 Or, you can use JST connector instead.
-Just search for 1.50 mm pitch ZH series 6-pin connector on ebay, it should be easy to find sets of connectors with wires already attached.
+Just search for JST ZH 1.5mm pitch 6-pin connector on ebay, you should be able to find sets of connectors with wires already attached.

 ## See also